A step-by-step workflow to extract the genuine circular dichroism of thin films: Measurement workflow

 This procedure eliminates the $\cos2\theta$-dependent term because it integrates to zero over a full angular cycle.
 As a result, rotation-dependent artifacts are effectively decoupled.
-However, rotation-invariant contributions, including genuine CD and LDLB, may still remain at this stage.
+However, rotation-invariant contributions, including true CD and LDLB, may still remain at this stage.
 A step by step description of how the rotational averaging procedure works and its effect in eliminating artifacts is provided in the Supplementary Note IV.

-\textbf{Step 3 — Sample flipping; Purpose: suppress artifacts linked to propagation direction.} Third, we employ the sample flipping protocol, originally introduced by Shindo~\etal and later formalized by Kuroda~\etal \cite{kuroda2001solid, zhang2022revealing}.
+\textbf{Step 2 — Sample flipping; Purpose: suppress artifacts linked to propagation direction and extraction of corrected CD.} Next, we employ the sample flipping protocol, originally introduced by Shindo~\etal and later formalized by Kuroda~\etal \cite{kuroda2001solid, zhang2022revealing}.
 In this approach, the CD spectrum is first measured with incident light passing through the film, yielding the front-side spectrum ($CD_\text{front}$), and the spectrum is recorded again with light entering from the opposite direction (the substrate), yielding the back-side spectrum ($CD_\text{back}$).
 Because genuine CD is a pseudoscalar, it remains invariant upon flipping, whereas linear effects reverse sign as they depend on the optical axis orientation.

-Ideally, this method corrects for all linear artifacts that cancel under propagation inversion.
+Ideally, this step corrects for all linear artifacts that cancel under propagation inversion.
 Consequently, any component of the signal that changes sign upon flipping is generally interpreted as evidence of linear contamination.
 This argument, however, strictly holds only for normal transmission geometry and may break down in the presence of reflection contributions, optical path asymmetries, or interference effects between multiple layers or interfaces, all of which can modify the measured signal in a direction-dependent manner.

-\textbf{Step 4 — Comparison of front/back averaged signals; Purpose: isolate the CD component.} Lastly, in the fourth and final protocol, we average the front and back CD spectra, leading to cancellation of the sign-changing linear contributions.
+Nevertheless, the influence of these artifacts can be reduced by averaging the front and back CD spectra, which leads to the cancellation of the sign-changing linear contributions.
 The inversion-independent CD, denoted as $CD_\text{average}^\text{fb}$, is thus obtained as \cite{zhang2022revealing}: